astrophys/FindFungi_adapted_for_slurm/README.md

 3. Removed all instances of LSF's bsub
 4. Used sbatch array job to offload the Kraken work onto separate nodes.

-The majority of the work seemed to run fine on our compute nodes.
+The majority of the work seemed to run fine on a single compute node.
 The Kraken step was the only part that needed off loaded to additional compute nodes.